 • Up to $20,000 per claim.

-• Up to $30,000 per claim for union members claiming with their union’s help.
+• Up to $30,000 per claim if your union files on your behalf.

 If you are filing for both salary-related and wrongful dismissal claims, you may file claims worth up to $40,000 (non-union members) or $60,000 (union members).